 Flu Information for Providers

-Many healthcare workers in Contra Costa County must either receive an annual flu vaccination or wear a mask in patient-care settings from November 1 to March 31.
+Many healthcare workers in Contra Costa County must either receive an annual flu vaccination or wear a mask in patient-care settings from November 1st through April 30th.
 For more information, read the immunization/masking order by Health Officer Dr. William Walker.

 Annual influenza activity follow a winter seasonal pattern in the United States with a peak typically occurring in late December to early February.
 Contra Costa Public Health collects and analyzes clinical and laboratory data throughout the year in an effort to determine the timing and impact of influenza spread in the community.